hawkfish/textform/docs/transforms/inputs/read.rst

 .. py:class:: Read(iterable, [source=None, [, format='csv'[, **config]]])

     The ``Read`` transform pulls records from an ``iterable`` using a particular format.
-    The output column names will be determined from the input or the *config* parameters.
+    The output field names will be determined from the input or the *config* parameters.
     ``Read`` is the logical inverse of :py:class:`Write`.

     .. py:attribute:: iterable